joejean/JoeJean-blog/content/articles/Blog/Programming/first-two-weeks-at-namshi.md

 Slug: my-first-two-weeks-at-namshi
 Author: Joe Jean

 On July 10th, I joined [Namshi](https://namshi.com/) as a Junior Software Engineer.
 I was really excited to start my first full time job writing software.
-Though I have to confess that I was also a bit afraid and nervous.
+Though, I have to confess that I was also a bit afraid and nervous.
 Fortunately, after just two days working with the team the fear and nervousness went away.
 In this post, I will share with you some of the things I have learned so far as well as what I love about working in this awesome team.

 ### Everyone is super nice
 From the first day I joined the team, everyone has been going out of their way to help me and make me feel welcome.
 In order to better understand the business as a whole, HR arranged for me to meet people from many other teams such as warehouse, business intelligence, and project management.
 All of those people were really nice and did a great job explaining to me how their department works.